giresskenne/focusflow/README.md

 3. Android: Use UsageStatsManager/Accessibility Service with the required permissions.
 4. Keep the JS API the same so screens remain unchanged.

-Note: The `ios/` and `android/` folders were removed to keep the repo Expo-managed.
-They’re ignored by `.gitignore` and can be re-generated anytime via prebuild.
+Note: The native scaffolding is present under `ios/` for development builds.
+Real enforcement requires platform entitlements and will be shipped separately.

 ## Tests